SweepsKings Logo

 Stake Verification

 Sweepstakes casinos conduct KYC checks on all players, and you have to upload your ID to confirm your age.
 In the past, account verification would take place only when you wished to make a redemption, but more sites, such as PlayFame, are now requesting your documents as soon as you register.
+This is ultimately better for the player too, because no-one wants to get to the redemption stage and realize their account isn’t eligible.

 How to Find The Best Legal Sweepstakes Casinos in the US

-Sweepstakes casinos are not as tightly regulated as traditional online casinos, which means you have to be careful when choosing a site.
-When evaluating a new social casino, SweepsKings explores these characteristics:
+Sweepstakes casinos are not as tightly regulated as traditional online casinos, which means you have to be careful when choosing a site to play at.

 Operated by a registered US-based company – Legal sweepstakes casinos must be owned and operated by a company registered in the US.
 This also gives you some protection because if something goes wrong, you can sue the company in the US.
 For example, Chumba Casino was recently successfully sued in Kentucky and ended up paying out over $10,000,000 in a settlement.